-Hanging Lake, located in Glenwood Canyon, was formed when an acre and a half of the valley floor sheared off from a fault and dropped to what is now the shallow bed of the lake.
+Hanging Lake, in Glenwood Canyon, is a beautiful travertine lake formed high up in Deadhorse Canyon.
+The lake was formed when an acre and a half of the valley floor sheared off from a fault and dropped to what is now the shallow bed of the lake.
 This travertine lake is extremely sensitive, so please respect the special regulations to preserve the lake.

 The beautiful turquoise colors of the lake are produced by carbonate minerals that have dissolved in the water.
 The fragile shoreline of the lake is composed of travertine, created when dissolved limestone is deposited on rocks, logs, and shoreline.
 Hanging Lake was designated a National Natural Landmark in 2011.